mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 .. option:: kmsProviders

-   :type: ``Map<String, Map<String, Value>>``
+   :type: :ts:`{[kmsProviderName: string]: object}`

    Multiple KMS providers may be specified.
-The ``kmsProviders`` map values differ by provider ("aws", "azure", "gcp", "local", and "kmip").
-The "local" provider is configured with master key material.
+The ``kmsProviders`` map values differ by provider (:ts:`"aws"`, :ts:`"azure"`, :ts:`"gcp"`, :ts:`"local"`, and :ts:`"kmip"`).
+The :ts:`"local"` provider is configured with master key material.
 The external providers are configured with credentials to authenticate.

    Drivers MUST enable TLS for all KMS connections.

    .. seealso:: `Why are extraOptions and kmsProviders maps?`_

+   The following defines the shape and schema of the supported KMS providers:

    .. code-block:: typescript